-The two commenters focused on the trading patterns of institutional customers, their block trades of bonds, and their reliance on Dealers to facilitate trading in such blocks -- by acting as a riskless principal, by taking the other side of the Customer's trade (a risk position), or by the Dealer selling bonds short to facilitate the institutional Customer's purchase and thereafter going out into the market to cover the short (a Dealer short position) in which, the commenters noted, Dealers take on considerable risk.
-18 The commenters stated that such investors must be able to execute block trades and Dealers must be able facilitate such trades without signaling the market because prices in the securities market are driven by supply and demand and if an institutional investor or a Dealer tries to sell, or facilitate the sale of, a block without having the ability to shroud their activity, it might cost more.
+their block trades of bonds, and their reliance on Dealers to facilitate trading in such blocks -- by acting as a riskless principal, by taking the other side of the Customer's trade (a risk position), or by the Dealer selling bonds short to facilitate the institutional Customer's purchase and thereafter going out into the market to cover the short (a Dealer short position) in which, the commenters noted, Dealers take on considerable risk.
+17 The commenters stated that such investors must be able to execute block trades and Dealers must be able facilitate such trades without signaling the market because prices in the securities market are driven by supply and demand and if an institutional investor or a Dealer tries to sell, or facilitate the sale of, a block without having the ability to shroud their activity, it might cost more.
 In addition, other market participants might try to raise prices, by buying some of the desired bonds, or conversely, might try to lower prices, by selling some of the desired bonds.
 The commenters stated that transactions might cost more and other institutional market participants and the public might be able to free ride on the research and strategies of an institution or a Dealer.
 Moreover, the higher costs of trades and free-riding costs might flow downstream to the retail Customers of institutional investors.
-In addition, the commenters alleged that the proposal to disseminate Dealer/Customer information and Buy/Sell information "would undermine such institutional investors' fiduciary responsibilities to their customers to maintain policies and procedures to prevent misuse of their trading strategies."19
+In addition, the commenters alleged that the proposal to disseminate the Dealer/Customer data element and Buy/Sell data element "would undermine such institutional investors' fiduciary responsibilities to their customers to maintain policies and procedures to prevent misuse of their trading strategies."18